relution-io/relution-sdk-sample-auth/README.md

 ```

 ###6.
 Logout
-To logout the User is the following method to use:
+To logout the User is the following method available:

 ```javascript
 Relution.web.logout()